JuliaDiff/ChainRulesCore.jl/docs/src/config.md

-Note: you can only depend on the presence of a feature, not it's absence.
+Note: you can only depend on the presence of a feature, not its absence.
-This means we may need to define features and there compliments, when one is not the obvious default.
+This means we may need to define features and their compliments, when one is not the obvious default.

 ## Writing rules that are only for your own AD